katcipis/spyglass/README.md

 # Spyglass

-Spyglass is a monitoring system for websites
+Spyglass is a monitoring system for websites.
+It is designed as a health checker **spy** that given a set of health check targets will probe them and send results to a Kafka topic and a

 # Development